 Submissions from all disciplinary backgrounds, including but not limited to history, economic and community development, public policy, sociology, museums and archives, visual culture, and political science are welcomed.
 Graduate students are encouraged to submit proposals.
 The PHA also supports high school and undergraduate research with a poster session showcasing work on all aspects of mid-Atlantic history.

+Participation will be confirmed by the program committee through the late Spring and program announced shortly thereafter.
 For more information, please contact Dr. Anne Verplanck, Associate Professor of American Studies and Public Heritage, Emerita, at firstname.lastname@example.org